panzerdp/dmitripavlutin.com/content/posts/128-parseint-mistery/index.md

 type: post
 ---

-`parseInt()` is a built-in function in JavaScript that parses integers from numerical strings.
+`parseInt()` is a built-in JavaScript function that parses integers from numerical strings.
 For example, let's parse the integer from the numeric string `'100'`:

 ```javascript
 const number = parseInt('100');